victorchirchir/alx-system_engineering-devops/0x02-shell_redirections/README.md

-# Readme for this directory
+# readme for this directory
-1. Prints output to file